andresromerouy/DataSciInPractice24/Examples/[UM-03E] Example - Bay Wheels data.md

 4  2021-01-01 00:22:02            NaN  2021-01-01 00:00:00
 ```

-We need to convert this new column to a datetime type, to be able to extract the weekdays.
+We convert this new column to type `datetime64` to be able to extract the weekdays.
 Type conversions in Pandas are easily managed with the method `.astype()`.

 ```
 In [8]: rides['hour'] = rides['hour'].astype('datetime64[ns]')